The ballroom has captured our imaginations for centuries.

 Most dances are, to some extent, standardized.
 It’s how we tell a jig from a shuffle, learn the dances ourselves, and pass them on, even if we never write these standards down.
 Originally, people passed on ballroom dance in that way—the younger learning from older members of the court or maybe from a traveling dance master.
 But word-of-mouth instruction doesn’t help those studying the subject today.
 Some of the most famous literature on this early period of ballroom dance comes from Thoinot Arbeau in his treatise, Orchésographie, published in 1589.
 Basically an encyclopedia of dance, the book lays out everything from dance steps to notes on execution and proper accompanying music.⁽²⁾ Manuscripts like this give us a clearer picture of what dances looked like in those times.The earliest ballroom dances were stiff and performed facing the throne—in accordance with the tradition of never turning your back on the king.⁽¹⁾ As court rules eased, the dances grew more natural, but partners still kept each other at arm's length.
 When the waltz made its debut, its close hold—associated so strongly with the ballroom today—made it downright scandalous.⁽⁴⁾ Society didn't receive the tango much better.
 Most public clubs frowned on it, some even forbade it, and it actually got

-itself banned by the Pope.⁽¹⁰ ²⁷¹⁾ As time went on, ballroom dance continued to evolve, following new fashions and trends.
+itself banned by the Pope.⁽¹⁰ ᵖ²⁷¹⁾ As time went on, ballroom dance continued to evolve, following new fashions and trends.
 Rock and roll, disco, and even breakdancing were considered ballroom dances—for however short a time.⁽¹⁾ In 1924 the Imperial Society of Teachers of Dancing formed its dedicated Ballroom Branch, and the standards they established remain to this day.⁽¹¹⁾

 Aside from a few niche and novelty appearances, it’s in the realm of competition that ballroom dance shines now.
 Currently, competitions recognize five styles: waltz, tango, viennese waltz, foxtrot, and quickstep.
 These make up “International Style,” with “American Style” removing quickstep from the list.⁽¹²⁾ Each of these dances use a different rhythm and have a unique look and feel.
 A quick google search can provide you with videos of each of them in execution, and you can find a sampling of the music which accompanies them here.
+(This list of recognized dances excludes Latin dance, which, although performed alongside ballroom dance in competition, is subtly different and a topic for another time.⁽¹³⁾ However, the provided link does include samples of Latin dance music.)

 Ballroom Dance For Writers